Thee Ain: Agriculture

+Housing

 The village consists of 49 houses, of which 9 are single, 19 in two, 11 in three, and 10 in four.
-The village was built on the Madamek wall system and the walls are approximately 70 to 90 centimeters wide.
-Sidr wood The large rooms are decorated with columns known as "zafer".
-Above the Sidr there is a type of stone known as "prayer" and the stones are covered with mud.
-The lower floors are used for reception, sitting and sleeping floors, and some buildings are still in existence since the beginning of the village and some of them are partially destroyed and some of them are completely destroyed.
+The village was built on the Madamek wall system and the walls are approximately 70 to 90 centimeters thick.
+The large rooms are decorated with columns known as zafer.
+Above the Sidr sits a type of stone known as "prayer".
+The stones are covered with mud.
+Lower floors are used for reception, sitting and sleeping floors.
+Some buildings have been in existence since the beginning of the village.

 Restoration

 The Saudi Tourism Authority allocated 16 million riyals for the project of rehabilitating the village, which aims to restore and develop the village and turn it into a tourist site.
 The project was divided into three phases over a period of five years.
 The first phase included the rehabilitation of the main corridor of the village and the establishment of sessions along the corridor to the waterfall and the reopening of the mosque and rehabilitation of a number of buildings to make it a museum in addition to the establishment of a visitor center and restaurant and public toilets.